Nancy-Shi/Misinformation_DNN_Model/README.md

-# Disinformation
-Project on disinformation, behaviour, disease spread
+Deep neural networks project on disinformation, behaviour, disease spread We aim to find the key behavioural parameters from data